querylab/CinemaTicket-Blockchain/README.md

 # CinemaTicket-Blockchain 🎟️🎬🎥

 Cinema is an innovative ticketing app that uses blockchain technology to offer you a unique experience.
 You can select your seat and buy movie tickets at your nearest Cinema Theatre.
-Using Sepolia's testnet and Solidity's smart contracts, Cinema brings you transparency in every transaction.
+Using Sepolia testnet and Solidity smart contracts, Cinema brings you transparency in every transaction.
 In addition, ReactJS integration and MetaMask wallet ensure an attractive user interface and secure transactions.

 ## Setting Up